Quantum Discord Witness With Uncharacterized Devices: Simulation

-In the following, we discuss some experimental issues.
-First, to understand the robustness (the feature of loss-tolerance and error-tolerance) of our witness, we consider a model of channel loss, background error, finite and even basis-dependent detection efficiency in the two-qubit case.
-Let $\alpha_x$ be the total detection efficiency (including the channel efficiency and detector efficiency) on Alice's side, if the qubit vanishes before detection, or equivalently the detector outputs a "no click" or "double click" result, we label these outcomes as "0" and "1" randomly, then we can equivalently view that the qubit goes through a depolarization channel featured by transmittance $\alpha_x$ before the POVM $A_x$.
+In this section, we simulate the performance of our method.
+Here, we consider a model of channel loss, background error, finite and even basis-dependent detection efficiency in the two-qubit case.
+Let $\alpha_x$ be the total detection efficiency (including the channel efficiency and detector efficiency) on Alice's side, if the qubit vanishes before detection, or equivalently the detector outputs a "no click" or "double click" result, we label these outcomes as "-1" and "1" randomly, then we can equivalently view that the qubit goes through a depolarization channel featured by transmittance $\alpha_x$ before the POVM $A_x$.
 Besides, the term $a_x\mathbb{I}$ in $A_x$ actually characterize the background error since its resulting probability $\text{Tr}[a_x\mathbb{I} \rho]$ is irrelevant to the form of any qubit $\rho$.
 We combine the depolarization channel and the POVM $A_x$ together into another POVM $A^{'}_x$ given by